awsk1994/VultantGlasses_Alpha/README.md

  - Notification message -> filter by app name
  - [BUG] status is "connecting to device" after choosing a device to connect and connected successfully.
  - Implement persistence storage for notes, cue-card, settings.
- - Turn on Bluetooth (Android) design
+ - Turn on Bluetooth (Android) design + permissions
  - Alert on BleError and suggest actions (eg. restart bluetooth)
  - Prettify Settings